vvolfster/shrimpVueComponents/src/input/autoform/docs.md

 The fields object is what populates the autoform and is highly customizable.
 The structure of the fields object is as follows.

-** NOTE: If you want to be super fancy, you can also make the field a function that returns the same structure.
-The function will be passed the current value of the form! **
+** NOTE: If you want to be super fancy, you can also make the field a function that returns an object with the fields object structure mentioned above.
+The function will be passed the current value of the form!
+If the function returns a non truthy value, the field will be skipped!**

 ```
 fields: {